best for

 The best AI drawing review tools check for three categories of issues: coordination conflicts (cross-discipline clashes between architectural, structural, and MEP drawings), code violations (IBC life safety, egress, accessibility, and discipline-specific standards), and constructability issues (dimensions that don't add up, missing details, spec vs. drawing conflicts).
 The most capable platforms like Nomic also cross-reference drawing content against project specifications, flagging cases where what's drawn doesn't match what's specified.

-The best ones do not.
-Platforms like Nomic, Stru AI, InspectMind, and Archidian work directly on 2D PDF drawing sets — which covers the vast majority of construction projects.
-Tools like Autodesk ACC require coordinated BIM models in Revit or Navisworks format.
-For the 80%+ of projects that don't have fully coordinated BIM, PDF-native tools are the practical choice.
+No. Platforms like Nomic, Helonic, BuildCheck, Stru AI, InspectMind, and Archidian work directly on 2D PDF drawing sets — which covers the vast majority of construction projects.
+Nomic also reads IFC/BIM models natively, so teams with models can review both their drawings and their model data in one place.
+BIM clash tools inside Autodesk ACC still require coordinated models in Revit or Navisworks format.
+For teams without fully coordinated BIM, PDF-native review is the practical starting point.

 AI platforms consistently deliver results in 15 minutes to 1 hour on drawing sets that would take an experienced reviewer 8–12 hours to check manually.
 The efficiency gain is largest on large drawing sets (100+ sheets) and complex cross-discipline coordination — where AI catches more issues in less time.
 AI also doesn't get tired or miss items on sheet 87 that it caught on sheet 12.